Nida Jay: Writing career

-In 2013, Jay published her Debut Novel Heart of Eternity through Mirador press in the United Kingdom.
-With the draft compilation of her second novel, Heart of Eternity took off.
+In 2013, Jay published her debut novel Heart of Eternity through Mirador Press in the United Kingdom which found success after its release.
 Heart of Eternity was shortlisted for the Guardian First Book Award in the Religion and Philosophy category.

-I don't care about philosophies or trends.
-“I don't care about vocabulary.
+Jay described her writing style in an interview with Alan Jacob: "I don't care about philosophies or trends.
+I don't care about vocabulary.
 What is important to me is whether the narrative is good or not.
 My protagonists are experiencing what I experience as I write, which is also what the readers experience as they read.
 In the nineteenth and early twentieth centuries, writers offered the real thing; that was their task.
 In War and Peace, Tolstoy describes the battleground so closely that the readers believe it’s the real thing.
 But that is not my aim.
 I'm not pretending it’s the real thing.
 We are living in a fake world; we are fighting a fake war, the existing social order is a swindle and its cherished beliefs are mostly delusions.
-But we still manage to find reality in all of these", Jay mentioned in one of her interviews with Alan Jacob.
+But we still manage to find reality in all of these."

 Jay has appeared on numerous newspapers, podcasts and TV shows including BBC Radio, Voice of America, Webbweaver books, Guardian, New York Times, The Ellen DeGeneres Show, and Khaleej Times.
 In 2015, she was included in the Granta list of 20 best young British writers.

-Heart of Eternity

-Heart of Eternity has inspired a devoted following around the world.
-It is a metaphorically written story that has all the components of a Shakespearean tragedy.
-The references are subtly borrowed from John Milton and Dante.
-Some of the critics have stated that reading this story has melted and broken their hearts at the same time.
-Many celebrities have declared Heart of Eternity to be their favorite novel including Kate Winslet, N Jones and Michael Bay.

 Social media

-Jay is a writer with a very strong community online.
-The author has thousands of fans only on her Facebook main page and thousands more followers on Twitter.
-She also has private accounts on Instagram, Pinterest and Tumblr, among others as well as an Author Blog where she keeps a strong interaction with her readers.
+Her online community has also grown in recent years.
+The author has thousands of followers on her Facebook main page and on Twitter.
+She also has private accounts on Instagram, Pinterest, and Tumblr among others, as well as an Author Blog where she posts frequent updates.